Blog PostThe World’s first 2D Artwork Extractor is now available on Spring

 How it works

-Designers can take images they’ve generated using Spring’s AI generator or they can upload photographs or images of packaging from wherever they came from.
-Using the Extractor, they choose a vector format (SVG, EPS, PDF, DXF - Adobe Illustrator compatible) and then run the extractor.
+Designers can take images they’ve generated using Spring’s AI generator or upload photographs or images of packaging from any source.
+Using the Extractor, they choose a vector format (SVG, EPS, PDF, DXF – Adobe Illustrator compatible) and then run the extractor.

 The ability to extract artwork from any static image and translate it into an editable art file in under a minute is a huge timesaver—and it lets me dive right into my creative process.
 With AI becoming more prevalent for designers and brands, Spring's ever-expanding toolkit actually makes it useful.
 It's streamlined, intuitive, and seamlessly fits into my workflow.
 Very impressed.